Onyx

 - Onyx in your living space diffuses energies conducive to the concrete realization of things and acceptance of the world of matter.

-- Place this stone on your desk to assert yourself in the professional world, to help you stay on track and take on all your work and family responsibilities without losing your footing.
+- place this stone on your desk to help you assert yourself in the professional world, to keep you on track, to keep you focused and to take on all the responsibilities related to your work or your family

-- You can also put it in your driveway to protect your home.
+- You can also place it at the entrance to your home to protect it.

 Who is Onyx for?

-- For those who struggle to assert themselves, lack confidence or are easily influenced.
+- for and who have difficulty asserting themselves, lack confidence or are easily influenced

-- For people who struggle to fully embody themselves and live in harmony with the physical world.
+- for people struggling to fully embody themselves and live in harmony with the physical world

 How to purify Onyx?